-In announcing his candidacy for U.S. president in 2016, Donald Trump made derogatory comments about Mexican immigrants.
+In announcing his candidacy for U.S. president in 2016, Donald Trump’s Mexican immigrants were slammed as derogatory.
+Trump said:

 NBC distanced itself from Trump on Thursday, saying in a statement according to Entertainment Weekly: “Donald Trump’s opinions do not represent those of NBC, and we do not agree with his positions on a number of issues, including his recent comments on immigration.”